franioli/franioli/README.md

 I am a PhD student in Geomatics.
 My work focuses on photogrammetry and SfM for glacier monitoring.

-I am developing [ICEpy4D](https://github.com/franioli/ICEpy4D), a python package for performing 4D monitoring of an alpine glacier by using low-cost stereo cameras, Deep Learning and photogrammetry.
+I am developing [ICEpy4D](https://github.com/franioli/ICEpy4D), a python package for performing 4D monitoring of an alpine glacier by using low-cost stereo cameras, Deep Learning and photogrammetry, and I am contributing to [Deep-Image-Matching](https://github.com/3DOM-FBK/deep-image-matching), a multiview matching library with deep-learning and hand-crafted local features for COLMAP and other SfM software.

 I also work on integration of UAV photogrammetry, Terrestrial Laser Scanning and topographic techniques for structural health assessment, with a particular focus on cracks and damages detection on concrete bridges.